-Lockdown 3.0: List of activities allowed in Green Zones; Liquor stores to open
+Lockdown 3.0: List of activities allowed in Green Zones

 New Delhi, May 01: As the Center extended the nationwide lockdown on Friday for two more weeks i.e, till May 17, the lockdown will be implemented more stringent restriction.

-To faciliate the lockdown and to allow some easing of restrictions, the country has been divided into three zones i.e. Red Zone, Orange Zone and Green Zone.
+To faciliate the lockdown and to allow some easing of restrictions, the country has been divided into three zones i.e. Red Zone, Orange Zone and Green Zone based on COVID-19 risk profiling.

-In the Green Zones, all activities are permitted except the limited number of activities which are prohibited throughout the country, irrespective of the Zone.
+In the Green Zones (Districts with zero confirmed case or with no confirmed case in the last 21 days), all activities are permitted except the limited number of activities which are prohibited throughout the country, irrespective of the Zone.

 However buses can operate with upto 50% seating capacity and bus depots can operate with upto 50% capacity.

 All goods traffic is to be permitted.
 No State/ UT shall stop the movement of cargo for cross land-border trade under Treaties with neighbouring countries.